dev-harbour/hb-games/README.md

 This code is a simple text-based game written in the Harbour programming language.
 The game uses an array, <b>aMap</b>, to represent the map of the game world, and assigns characters to different positions on the map to represent different types of locations (e.g. walls represented by "#" and open spaces represented by "." ).
 The player's position is tracked using the variables <b>nPlayerX</b> and <b>nPlayerY</b>, which are initially set to 2,2.
 </p>
 <p align="justify">
 The game loop is implemented in the while loop, that iterates continuously until the game is over.
 The game loop calls the function DrawMap, that takes the map, player's x and y position as inputs.
-Inside the function, the map is looped through, and the characters of the array are printed on the screen using hb_DispOutAt function, using x and y positions as the coordinates for printing.
+Inside the function, the map is looped through, and the characters of the array are printed on the screen using <b>hb_DispOutAt()</b> function, using x and y positions as the coordinates for printing.
 If the current position is the player's position, a special character is printed.
 </p>

 <p align="justify">